arabine/open-story-teller/docs/guide-intro.md

 The price indicated is purely informative.

-## Hardware architecture overview
+# Hardware architecture overview

 Basically, it is a portable sound device that plays sound files and sometimes displays an image.
-Here is the diagram :
+Here is the diagram valid of a lot of different implementations:

 ![proto](./images/architecture.png)

+# Official bundles

+The official bundles are supported by the OpenStoryTeller firmware.
+It is possible to build a binary image from the source or flash redeay to use images.
+If your hardware is not supported, it is possible to create your own bundle by starting with an official bundle very close to your hardware.